gotson/komga-website/website/docs/community/podman.md

 Below are the instructions for updating containers:

 ### Via podman auto-update

-- Add `AutoUpdate=registry` under the `[Container]` section of the quadlet file if using them.
+- Add `AutoUpdate=registry` under the `[Container]` section of the quadlet file.
 - Use the `latest` tag for the image.
+- Check if a new image is available: `podman auto-update --dry-run`
+- Update containers: `podman auto-update`

 ### Automatic Updates

-- Follow the above instructions to enable `podman auto-update`.
+- Follow the above instructions to configure `podman auto-update`.
 - Enable the systemd timer for `podman auto-update`: `systemctl enable podman-auto-update.timer`.
 - By default the timer will update the containers daily at midnight.
 You can customize the timer by running `systemctl edit podman-auto-update.timer`.
 - See [this page](https://man.archlinux.org/man/core/systemd/systemd.timer.5.en) for more information about systemd timers.

-Example Override for the systemd timer:
+Example systemd timer override for weekly updates:
 ```
 [Timer]
-OnCalendar=daily
+OnCalendar=weekly
 ```